 One of the most important jobs associated with health and safety in the workplace is risk identification and management, which includes analysing risks, forecasting potential harm as a result of the risk (on all levels of severity) and estimating the probability of occurrence.
 Work health and safety also includes devising strategies to avoid hazardous outcomes in the workplace and implementing procedures if these strategies fail.

-According to Wikipedia, there are five broad risks that health and safety officers have to identify:
+There are five broad categories of risks that health and safety officers need to identify:

-4) Chemical risks: acids, solvents, fumes and explosive chemicals.
+Including dangers such as acids, solvents, fumes and explosive chemicals

-5) Psychosocial issues: stress, emotional and verbal abuse and sexual harassment.
+Which is one of the most common, such as stress, emotional and verbal abuse and sexual harassment

-Work Health and Safety in the Australian Mining Industry
+Work Health and Safety in the Mining Industry

 According to miningcareers.com, becoming a health and safety officer in the mining industry can be rather lucrative with salaries between AU$70 000 and AU$110 000.
 Becoming a health and safety manager is even more lucrative, with salaries between AU$85 000 and AU$140 000.